Skip to main content

 Dietary Considerations

 Brown rice is naturally gluten-free, vegan, and dairy-free.
-It is not keto-friendly due to its high carb content (76.5g per 100g dry).
+It is not keto-friendly due to its carb content (23.5g per 100g cooked).
 For weight loss, brown rice is a better option than white rice because its higher fiber content promotes satiety and slows blood sugar spikes.
-Portion control is still necessary at 363 calories per 100g dry.
+Portion control is still necessary at 218 calories per cup cooked.
 Brown rice has a lower glycemic index than white rice (around 50 vs 73), meaning it releases energy more gradually.
 It is suitable for diabetics managing blood sugar compared to refined carbs.

 Daily Intake (100g)